Registration is Open for Summer and Fall - Enroll Today!

 This is an intensive 9 week - 2 day a week educational program to assist current allied health professionals who desire to become sleep technologists.
-The program is designed for those who hold an associates degree or higher in Allied Health to become eligible for registry as defined by the National Board of Registered Polysomnography Technologist pathway.
+The program is designed for those who hold an associate degree or higher in Allied Health to become eligible for registry as defined by the National Board of Registered Polysomnography Technologist pathway.

 - Polysomnography (Sleep) Technician